luamz/streaming-service/README.md

 The app consists of a Service Manager and a Streaming Server.
 The Service Manager is responsible for coordinating messages and operations, it communicates with the clients and the streaming server through a TCP connection.
 The Streaming Server is responsible for listing videos and sending them to the clients through a UDP connection.

 The application has guest and premium users.
 Premium users can play videosfor themselves and also create groups for watch parties, they are able to add/remove other users to the group and simultaneously play videos for all of them.
+Guest users can take part in a group.

 Application available in **Engligh** and **Portuguese**